Hanover, Maryland

-Hanover is an unincorporated community in the Baltimore/Annapolis area in northwestern Anne Arundel County and eastern Howard County in the U.S. state of Maryland, located south of Baltimore.
+Hanover is an unincorporated community in the Baltimore/Annapolis area in northwestern Anne Arundel County and eastern Howard County in the U.S. state of Maryland, south of Baltimore.

-The community is located approximately at the intersection of Maryland State Highway 100 and the Baltimore–Washington Parkway.
-It is part of the Baltimore-Washington Metropolitan Combined Statistical Area and is located just southwest of the Baltimore-Washington International Thurgood Marshall Airport (commonly known as "BWI").
+The community is approximately at the intersection of Maryland State Highway 100 and the Baltimore–Washington Parkway.
+It is part of the Baltimore-Washington Metropolitan Combined Statistical Area and is just southwest of the Baltimore-Washington International Thurgood Marshall Airport ("BWI").
 It is bordered by Severn to the south, Linthicum to the east, and Elkridge to the north and west.

 History

 In the past, the community also consisted of "Anderson", a post office stop founded along the B&O tracks from 1874–1881 along modern Anderson Avenue, and operated as "Hanoverville" until December 1896.

-Hanover is located along the fall line where the ocean met the shore in prehistoric times.
+Hanover is along the fall line where the ocean met the shore in prehistoric times.
 Native American tribes lived along the lower Patapsco river. archeological digs in 1929 have discovered arrowheads, spearpoints, axes, and gorgets along the Disney farm.
 The area is now occupied by commercial buildings along Hi Tech drive and Oxford Square development.

-Arundel Mills mall opened in November 2000.
+Arundel Mills mall opened in 2000.
 Since then, the area has seen explosive growth; shopping centers and housing developments have popped up along Arundel Mills Boulevard (Route 713), which links the B-W Parkway and Route 100 to Arundel Mills.
-In August 2010, Preston Partners sought to rezone a failed commercial project on the historic Disney farm into a transit-oriented development funded by Magic Johnson.
+In 2010, Preston Partners sought to rezone a failed commercial project on the historic Disney farm into a transit-oriented development funded by Magic Johnson.
 On November 2, 2010, Anne Arundel County voters approved zoning for a gaming and entertainment complex with 4,750 slot machines at Arundel Mills Mall.
-This casino complex opened as Maryland Live! in June 2012.
+This casino complex opened as Maryland Live! in 2012.
 The Maryland Department of Transportation is headquartered at 7201 Corporate Center Drive, which has a Hanover address.
 Amazon has operated a distribution warehouse in Hanover since 2018.

 Demographics

 According to the 2014–2018 American Community Survey by the United States Census Bureau, Hanover has a median household income of $116,098.
 49% of the residents are white, 28% are Black or African-American, 13% are Asian, 5% are Hispanic, and 5% of residents are two or more races.
 Hanover has the largest percentage of Asian-Americans of any community in Anne Arundel County.

-In 2017, Hanover was named as one of the 50 most expensive zip-codes in the state of Maryland, ranking as number 44.
-Hanover was the 6th most expensive zip-code in Anne Arundel County, being only behind Gibson Island, West River, Davidsonville, Severna Park, and Gambrills.
+In 2017, Hanover was named one of the 50 most expensive ZIP codes in Maryland, ranking 44th.
+Hanover was the sixth-most expensive ZIP code in Anne Arundel County, behind Gibson Island, West River, Davidsonville, Severna Park, and Gambrills.